-- 8.1 It shall be the responsibility of all employees to represent the City to the public in a courteous and efficient manner. - 8.2 The City will attempt at all times to operate its business in the most efficient, economical and orderly manner consistent with good management practices.
+It shall be the responsibility of all employees to represent the Employer to the public in a courteous and efficient manner.

+The Employer will always attempt to operate its business in the most efficient, economical, and orderly manner consistent with good management practices.
 All employees shall conduct themselves in a manner that will be consistent with the collective bargaining agreement.
-Disciplinary action is not primarily intended to be punitive but rather to maintain the efficiency of day-to-day operations and in keeping with sound principles of human relations in the City service. - 8.3 All employees may be subject to disciplinary action for failing to comply with the rules of conduct as outlined in the City of Washougal's Personnel Policies (Chapter 17) or those of the specific department for which he/she works as acknowledged by receipt of such policies. - 8.4 When a department director becomes aware of a possible discipline issue, the Union leadership will be notified within ten (10) business days of the specific steps that will be taken. - 8.5 The degree of discipline administered must depend on the severity of the infraction and must be in accordance with the collective bargaining agreement.
+Disciplinary action is not primarily intended to be punitive but rather to maintain the efficiency of day-to-day operations and in keeping with sound principles of human relations in the City of Washougal's service.

+All employees may be subject to disciplinary action for failing to comply with the rules of conduct as outlined in the City of Washougal's Personnel Policies (Chapter 17) or those of the specific department for which he/she works as acknowledged by receipt of such policies.

+When a Department Head becomes aware of a possible discipline issue, the Union leadership will be notified within ten (10) business days of the specific steps that will be taken.

+The degree of discipline administered must depend on the severity of the infraction and must be in accordance with the collective bargaining agreement.
 It is the responsibility of the supervisor to evaluate thoroughly the circumstances and facts as objectively as possible.
 Employees shall be afforded all Constitutional rights including those established in the Weingarten and Loudermill cases.
 The employee will be informed of their right to have a union representative present and will be afforded the opportunity to contact their union representative prior to any disciplinary investigation or interview (including verbal warning) unless such presence is freely waived by the employee.
-This does not include coaching and counseling sessions. - 8.6 Disciplinary action or measures shall be taken only for just cause and will include the following steps, which may occur in the order listed below, unless the actions of the employee warrant more severe measures: - 8.6.1.
-VERBAL WARNING (Non-Grievable) - A. This type of discipline is meant to be corrective and should be applied for infractions of a relatively minor degree.
-Supervisors should at all times inform the employee that he or she is administering a verbal warning and that the employee is being given an opportunity to correct the condition.
+This does not include coaching and counseling sessions.

+Disciplinary action or measures shall be taken only for just cause and will include the following steps, which may occur in the order listed below, unless the actions of the employee warrant more severe measures:

+8.6.1.
+VERBAL WARNING (Non-Grieveable)

+- A. This type of discipline is meant to be corrective and should be applied for infractions of a relatively minor degree.
+Managers should always inform the employee that he or she is administering a verbal warning, and that the employee is being given an opportunity to correct the condition.
 If the condition is not corrected, the person will be subject to more severe disciplinary measures. - B. A notation that a verbal warning was given should be made but will not be placed in the employee's personnel file.
-Any written documentation of a verbal warning will be provided to the employee. - C. If the City has reason to counsel or reprimand an employee, it shall be done privately. - 8.6.2.
-WRITTEN WARNING (Grievable)
+Any written documentation of a verbal warning will be provided to the employee. - C. If the Employer has reason to counsel or reprimand an employee, it shall be done privately.

+8.6.2.
+WRITTEN WARNING (Grieveable)